adrienjoly/comment-editor-for-trello/README.md

 ---

-**Comment Editor by AJ** is designed for Trello users who also do a lot of structured note-taking.
+**Advanced Comments by AJ** is designed for Trello users who also do a lot of structured note-taking.

 It allows you to edit Trello card comments with the ease and comfort of a real note-taking application: